Tech-at-DU/Flask-Playlister/P09-Push-To-Heroku/content.md

 slug: push-to-heroku
 ---

 Time to ship some code!
-Since we've built and styled our Rotten Potatoes app, let's show it to the world by putting it online.
+Since we've built and styled our Playlistr app, let's show it to the world by putting it online.
 We'll use a service called [Heroku](https://www.heroku.com) that is free, but it does require a **credit card** to be on file.

 # Sign Up For and Install Heroku